 Are people taking advantage of commercial lending or are people being more conservative?

 Both, most people who are purchasing or have purchased commercial property for a small business or other investment properties, know that this is a time to be a little more conservative but that during times like these, opportunities remain fruitful, but they need to be carefully looked for.

-What do you think is in the cards for commercial lending in 2021?
+What do you think is in the cards for commercial lending in the future?

-We still don’t fully know as anything can happen, but I believe we will have a solid 2021 in commercial lending.
-The interest rates will remain low throughout the year in 2021, which will help drum up new loans and an opportunity for some to refinance their existing loans.
+We still don’t fully know as anything can happen, but I believe we will have a solid future in commercial lending.
+The interest rates will hopefully remain low, which will help drum up new loans and an opportunity for some to refinance their existing loans.
 I also believe there will be movement by many as certain relationships with financing professionals will change.
 Small business owners will move banking and lending relationships and engage changes with their other financials professionals as well.
 Where there is change, there is an opportunity grow and prosper.

 Regardless of the circumstances, what the TFCU team has learned through the pandemic is as an environment changes so does the landscape.
 Business doesn’t stop, it just changes.
 If you are looking to invest in a commercial property, you still can, but maybe consider something different for the time being and as things change so do your investments.